Skip to content

 Optional Step

-This step is not mandatory to run the oeplatform-core as it is a pluggable React-App.
+This step is not mandatory to run the oeplatform-core as it is a plug able React-App.
 If you don't include this step you can access the oeplatform website including most ontology pages except for the oeo-viewer.

 The oeo-viewer is a visualization tool for our OEO ontology and it is under development.
-To be able to see the oeo-viewer, follow the steps below:
+To be able to see and use the oeo-viewer as part of the oep-website, follow the steps below:

 1- Install npm: